The 5 Best EV ETFs to Invest in Now

 Expense ratio: 0.75%

-In addition, the fund is a bit top-heavy, investing 12% of its assets in its top holding.
+In addition, the fund is a bit top-heavy, investing close to 12% of its assets in its top holding.
 That honor goes to Albemarle Corp.
 (NYSE: ALB), a Charlotte, North Carolina-based materials manufacturing company.
 Other top holdings include BYD and Ganfeng Lithium Co Ltd.

 A well-rounded portfolio is crucial to succeeding in today’s stock market.
 And these EV ETFs may deserve a spot in yours.
 But you don’t want to overdo it.
 If the entirety of the electric vehicle market somehow gives way for the next best thing, you could be left holding a whole lot of nothing.